Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/catalogs/snowflake-catalog-support.md

 - **Sync Snowflake-managed tables to an external catalog:** You can create a Snowflake Iceberg table that Snowflake manages via a cloud storage location and then register/sync that table to the external catalog.
 This allows other engines to discover the table.

-## Catalog Configurations for Snowflake
+## dbt Catalog Integration Configurations for Snowflake

 The following table outlines the configuration fields required to set up a catalog integration for [Iceberg tables in Snowflake](/reference/resource-configs/snowflake-configs#iceberg-table-format).